baumrock/RockFinder3/README.md

 ![img](https://i.imgur.com/05rQ7oQ.png)

-You see that you can build very complex queries with very little and easy SQL!
+You SQL skills are the limit!

 ![img](hr.svg)

 # Thank you

-...for reading the docs and using RockFinder3.
+...for reading thus far and for using RockFinder3.
 If you find RockFinder3 helpful consider giving it a star on github or [saying thank you](https://www.paypal.me/baumrock).
 I'm also always happy to get feedback in the PW forum!

 **Happy finding!**